 Building Community Together

-This story is part of an ongoing series highlighting how students across Queen’s are building community together through meaningful volunteer and fundraising efforts.
+This story is part of an ongoing series highlighting how students across Queen’s are building community together through meaningful projects in the Kingston area.